 Something that is not really self-explanatory in step #3 above is the fact that whoever creates the unit becomes the administrator of the unit on the parser, and MUST generate a “join” link to send to other pilots in the squad, using the link generator tool in the admin area of their squad when logged into their parser account.
 Once the link is generated by the unit administrator and sent to pilots who are part of their squad, those pilots then click on the link in order to automatically become part of the unit created on the parser.
 You can post this link on your squads forum for instance for use by all current pilots and future pilots.

-The Flugpark Discord server runs 24/7 and is available for anyone to use respectfully.
+The Flugpark has a SRS server with auto-connect enabled.
+You can also join other pilots using the Flugpark Discord server 24/7 and is available for anyone to use respectfully.

 Server Discord Channel: